 The Frank Phillips College staff works together to provide equal access to the college's programs, activities, and services.
-Students with disabilities may apply for accommodations by providing appropriate documentation to FPC's counselor, Dr. Deborah Johnson.
+Students with disabilities may apply for accommodations by providing appropriate documentation to FPC's counselor, Becky Green.

 Documentation of a learning disability must include a specific diagnosis, recommended accommodations, and the diagnostician's assessment of test scores.
 Documentation of physical disabilities should include a specific diagnosis and recommended accommodations from medical personnel.
 Each request for accommodations, along with the accompanying written documentation, will be considered on a case-by-case basis.